-The genus Kalanchoe includes more than 100 plants, but only a few are regularly seen in cultivation.
-Kalanchoes are native to arid areas, and they are popular succulents.
-Modern hybrids are valued for their interesting leaf-forms or for their flowers.
+Kalanchoe is a genus that includes about 125 species, but only a few are regularly seen in cultivation.
+Kalanchoes are native to arid areas.
+Modern hybrids are valued for their interesting leaf forms or their flowers.

 Flowering Kalanchoes are available in red, pink, yellow, or white.
-Like many succulents, these are not difficult plants to grow, providing you are careful with the water, especially in the winter.
+Like most succulents, these are not difficult plants to grow if you are careful with the water, especially in winter.

-Light: They prefer bright, sunny locations, especially in the summer growing season.
-During the winter, consider a south-facing window.
+Light: They prefer bright, sunny locations, especially in the growing season.

-Water: Water moderately throughout the summer and reduce watering in the winter.
-Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
+Water: Water moderately in spring and fall when the growth is most active.
+Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows down significantly.
+Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.

-Fertilizer: Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.
+Fertilizer: Feed bi-weekly during the growing season with a liquid fertilizer or use slow-release pellets.

-Kalanchoes are not particularly hard to grow, and the flowering varieties (K. blossfeldiana) are highly rewarding for their colorful and long-lasting flowers.
-Many people discard the plants after the bloom is over, but this isn’t really necessary.
-Simply cut off the flowering head, let the plant rest with reduced water, and resume its normal care.
+The flowering varieties (K. blossfeldiana) are highly rewarding for their colorful and long-lasting flowers.
+Many people discard the plants after the bloom is over, but this is unnecessary.
+Simply cut off the flowering head, let the plant rest with reduced water, and resume its regular care.
 It should flower naturally in spring.
-Professional growers force Kalanchoes to bloom throughout the year (they are a short-day plant).
+Professional growers force Kalanchoes to bloom throughout the year (they are short-day plants).
 The two pendant Kalanchoes make excellent hanging plants.

 These small plants require repotting every few years.
 When repotting, take additional care in handling as the leaves are somewhat brittle and can snap easily.
 Clay pots work exceptionally well for planting Kalanchoes.
 Ensure pots can drain well and saucers can empty easily.